sdrik/lirc/README.md

 ### General

-The debian packaging lives in two branches  'debian' and 'ubuntu' in the lirc project.
-The goal is to provide modern lirc packages for debian and ubuntu.
-At the time of writing it provides 0.9.4 packages.
+The debian 0.10 packaging lives in the debian-0.10 branch.
+As of now, there are no current plans for a ubuntu release ahead of zesty, which tracks the debian official packages.

-The 'debian' branch is used for the official packaging available in Debian (stretch) and Ubuntu (zesty).
+The 'debian-0.10' branch is used for the official packaging available in Debian (stretch) and Ubuntu (zesty).
 The 'ubuntu' branch builds on debian (jessie) and ubuntu (trusty, xenial and yakkety).